 - Student must be 18 years of age and a resident of Pennsylvania for at least 12 months prior to application submission

 - At least 30 completed credits

-- At least one member of the secondary school counseling office, or community-based organization, must be a current PACAC member.
-Independent Educational Consultants who hold PACAC membership may also submit recommendations in support of their students.
+- PACAC Membership; at least one member of the student’s secondary school counseling office, or community-based organization, must be a current PACAC member.
+Students who work with an Independent Educational Consultant who holds current PACAC membership may also apply.

 The deadline to apply is February 1, 2022!

 The CUPRAP scholarship is open to all minority and LGBTQIA+ students attending an accredited college or university that has a membership representation in CUPRAP.
 Selection of a recipient is based upon an applicant’s academic ability, communication skills, and creativity demonstrated through work samples and financial need.
 The successful applicant will receive a $2500 scholarship and the recipient will be honored at CUPRAP’s annual spring conference in March at the Lancaster County Convention Center and Marriott Penn.

 Deadline to apply is January 15, 2022!

 The Samuel A. Green Scholarship is an opportunity for graduating high school seniors in the Greater Philadelphia and Lehigh Valley areas.
 Scholars will receive a one-year award ranging from $2,500-$10,000 toward their first year of college.

 The Completing the Dream Scholarship